-There’s no doubt that 5G access has come a long way in the past year or so, allowing for faster speeds across the board.
+There’s no doubt that 5G access has come a long way in the past couple of years or so, allowing for faster speeds across the board.
 All three of the major U.S. carriers now offer nationwide networks, and all include 5G support in their main plans and some of them have prepaid 5G phone plans.

 AT&T offers three